Criminal law policy

 Minimum rules on Euro Crimes - Article 83(1)

-The EU can adopt directives providing for minimum rules regarding the definition of criminal offences, i.e. rules setting out which behaviour is considered to constitute a criminal act and which type and level of sanctions are applicable for such acts.
+The EU can adopt directives that set minimum rules on the definition of criminal offences.
+These create rules setting out what constitutes a criminal act and what type and level of sanctions apply for such acts.

-Such minimum rules can be adopted for the so-called 'Euro crimes', which is a list of particularly serious areas of crime with a cross-border dimension.
-They include terrorism, trafficking in human beings and sexual exploitation of women and children, illicit drug trafficking, illicit arms trafficking, money laundering, corruption, counterfeiting of means of payment, computer crime and organised crime.
+Minimum rules like these can be adopted for 'Euro crimes', which are particularly serious crimes with cross-border aspects.
+They include issues such as terrorism, trafficking in human beings and sexual exploitation of women and children, illicit drug trafficking, illicit arms trafficking, money laundering, corruption, counterfeiting of means of payment, cybercrime and organised crime.

 Protection of EU public money - Articles 310(6), 325, 85 and 86